trigger-segfault/trigger-segfault.github.io/TriggerNotify/README.md

 ## How to Load

-**Bookmarklet:** Paste this code into a bookmark URL and open the bookmark while on the Cookie Clicker page.
+**Bookmarklet:** Paste this code into a bookmark URL and open the bookmark while on the Kittens Game page.

 ```javascript
 javascript: (function () {